 Fixed-rate mortgage: Fixed-rate mortgages keep the same rate throughout the life of the loan.
 Fixed-rate mortgages are better options for those who plan to stay in their new homes for years to come.
 ConsumerDirect offers both 15-year and 30-year mortgage terms.
 The 15-year fixed-rate mortgage offers a lower interest rate, but higher monthly payments.
 This is because you must pay off the same loan in a shorter period of time.
 By contrast, the 30-year mortgage offers lower monthly payments.

 Jumbo loan: A jumbo loan covers loan amounts that exceed government housing loan limits.
-For 2018, that limit comes in at $453,100, also known as the conforming loan limit.
+That limit comes in at $548,250, also known as the conforming loan limit.
 The conforming loan limit can vary depending on your location.
 Any loans larger than the given amount for your area are considered jumbo loans.

 Refinance: Even if you open a fixed-rate mortgage, that doesn’t mean you have to be stuck with the same rate forever.
 You can try to refinance your mortgage to take advantage of a better rate.
 You can also change the term of your loan or switched your fixed-rate mortgage to an ARM (or vice versa).
 Refinancing can help make your mortgage more affordable with smaller monthly payments.